Code-Institute-Submissions/frontend-milestone-project-1/README.md

 The site is directly deployed from the master branch and hosted on [GitHub pages](https://devricardotubbs.github.io/frontend-milestone-project/index.html).
 New commits to the master branch will automatically be updated to the deployed version.

-To run the website elsewhere it can be either downloaded on [GitHub](https://github.com/DevRicardoTubbs/frontend-milestone-project) or cloned by pasting ‘git clone https://github.com/DevRicardoTubbs/frontend-milestone-project.git’ into your terminal.
+To run the website elsewhere it can be either downloaded on [GitHub](https://github.com/DevRicardoTubbs/frontend-milestone-project) or cloned by pasting ‘'''git clone https://github.com/DevRicardoTubbs/frontend-milestone-project.git'''’ into your terminal.